barbeque/jaguar-av-to-genesis-2-av/README.md

 Pull requests are _very_ welcome.

  * +5VDC is not generated from the Jaguar's +9VDC, so if your upscaler, television, or cables depend on the presence of the +5V pin in order to work (e.g. SCART) the output will not be detected.
- * S-Video and RGB are not yet tested.
+ * S-Video is not yet tested.

 ## Version History
  * v0.1 (May 2021): First functional version.
 Tested with NTSC composite video and sound.